filippo91/lfs_facebook_buildout/README.md

 * Click the "Save Changes" button.

-Now you have a Facebook Application with its ID and secret key visible at main page of application.
+Now you have a Facebook Application with its ID and secret key, you can check it at main page of application.

 More information
 ==============